apptension/saas-boilerplate/packages/internal/cli/README.md

 ## `saas emails preview`

 Runs emails preview.
-To be able to see assets, please run `saas up` first.
+To be able to see assets, please insert them inside of `webapp-emails/src/preview/static` folder.

 ```
 USAGE
   $ saas emails preview

 DESCRIPTION
   Runs emails preview.
-Runs emails preview.
-To be able to see assets, please run `saas up` first.
+To be able to see assets, please insert them inside of `webapp-emails/src/preview/static` folder.

 EXAMPLES
   $ saas emails preview